-This procedure provides further direction regarding the adjudication principles to be followed when determining the limits of coverage under the Workplace Health, Safety and Compensation Act, 2022 (the Act).
+This procedure provides further direction regarding the adjudication principles to be followed when determining the limits of coverage under the Act.
 It follows the principles which underlie policy EN-19 "Arising out of and in the course of employment".

 It is impossible to cover all potential issues that may arise, but the procedure highlights the most common kinds of cases.
 Matters not specifically covered must be adjudicated using the principles in the policy and these procedures and by considering the individual merits of the case.